Cyriaque Lamar

 “You must remember,” said Lina.
 “I’ve only ever talked to two humans, ever.”

-“Who was the second?”
+“Who was the second?” said Tippi, who already knew about Ben.

 Future, New Jersey - section break